tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Pressing the Reload key will no longer reload weapons that have a full clip, unless Trick Reloading is enabled (always enabled on Hardcore).
     - Laser Attachments now re-enable themselves automatically if a weapon is holstered and reselected.
     - Hardcore Mode difficulty selection and Gameplay Settings menu are no longer locked behind completing the game, however they strongly warn against changing them.
-    - Double-Click holstering now also works to enable Double Click Unholstering, rather than always unholstering with right-click (with IW toolbelt) or doing nothing (regular Toolbelt)
     - The number of total Lockpicks or Multitools in your inventory is now listed on lockpicking/electronics information windows, allowing you to see how many lockpicks or multitools you have compared to how many are required to bypass a given device or lock.
         - The text is also color coded, showing as yellow when you only just have the amount of tools required, and red if you don't meet the requirement.
         - The Damage Threshold text is also red if the currently selected weapon is not able to beat the damage threshold.